It feels like a lot of people are going through it at the moment.

 That’s real positivity.

-- Learning to use my intuition and trust it.
+- Learn to use your intuition and trust it.

 I’m learning to let the universe guide me.
 When I can’t decide what to do about something, I stop.
 Literally, I stop thinking about it, and leave it to the universe to show me what I need to do.